 All 25 of the individual edit boxes have been labeled using the Header information that describes the columns of data.
 Row 1 is shown above as the row being edited.
 This row number changes automatically, but it always tells you what row you are currently editing.
-After editing the data for any row you would normally press the button Post and Move Down to save that data and to automatically move down to the next row.
-The next row of data will automatically fill the fields of this form and the blue row number will be updated.
+After editing the data for any row you would normally press the automatically fill the fields of this form and the blue row number will be updated.